eavonius/powerdelivery/getting-started.markdown

 # Getting Started

-This page provides a walkthrough of getting setup and building a simple automated deployment pipeline to demonstrate some of the core features of powerdelivery.
+This page provides a walkthrough of getting setup and building a simple automated build to demonstrate some of the core features of powerdelivery.
+We'll just scratch the surface - to automate the release of your product, you'll want to read the rest of the topics when you're done here.

 <a name="setup"></a>

-## Setting up your dev box or build server
+## Set up your dev box or build server

 Powerdelivery can be run directly from a developer's computer, or you can set it up to run automatically when developers check code into their source control repository.
 Either way, the computer that will run powerdelivery needs the following components: